jacques/docs.npmjs.com/content/how-npm-works/packages.md

 ## What is a `module`?

 A module is anything that can be loaded with `require()` in a Node.js program.
-The following things are all examples of things that can be loaded as modules:
+The following are all examples of things that can be loaded as modules:

 * A folder with a `package.json` file containing a `main` field.